malexandvsc/Stockfish-MPI/Readme.md

 ### MPI

-Stockfish-MPI is an attempt to parallelize Stockfish using MPI (Message Passing Interface)
+Stockfish-MPI is an attempt to parallelize Stockfish using MPI (Message Passing Interface).

-This is my final project for CSE 40822 (Cloud Computing)
+This is my final project for CSE 40822 (Cloud Computing).

-Stockfish-MPI is meant to run on clusters or cloud instances*
+Stockfish-MPI is meant to run on clusters or cloud instances*.

-It has been tested on AWS running Ubuntu
+It has been tested on AWS running Ubuntu.

 *Instances not included